Church of St Peter, Frankfurt: History

 There had been a smaller church in the Peterskirchhof since 1381.
 In August 1889, the Frankfurt municipality decided to tear down this church, although the building was not actually destroyed until 1895.
 In the meantime, the current Church was built to the north-west of the previous one.

 The Church of St Peter was designed by Hans Grisebach and Georg Dinklage, two architects from Berlin.
 They designed a hall church in the style of eclecticism, a combination of different historical styles.
 The 68 metre-high spire of the church was the tallest building in the area at the time of its construction.

 Reconstruction

-On 22nd March 1944, the church was damaged in a bombing raid of Frankfurt.
-The church was repaired by the architects Theo Kellner (who had lead the reconstruction of the Goethe House) and Wilhelm Massing between 1961 and 1965.
+On 22 March 1944, the church was damaged in a bombing raid of Frankfurt.
+The church was repaired by the architects Theo Kellner (who had led the reconstruction of the Goethe House) and Wilhelm Massing between 1961 and 1965.
 It was rededicated on 6 June 1965.